Introduction:

 - Grouper:

 A prized catch in the Persian Gulf, grouper is known for its delicious white meat and mild flavor.
-It lives on the rocky bottom of the bay, making it a popular target for both commercial and recreational fishermen. - Black and white pomfret:
+It lives on the rocky bottom of the bay, making it a popular target for both commercial and recreational fishermen. - Black and white halva:

 Narrow-barred Spanish mackerel has very fine scales and white flesh, and its meat texture is very soft and retains its softness after cooking.
 Therefore, it is a suitable option for cooking all kinds of seafood.
 This fish has much less waste than other fish, such as salted fish, Snapper, Koter, Jesh and other fish.
 Narrow-barred Spanish mackerel fillet has 65% pure meat without bones and blades and only 35% waste.